binarymatt/cheese_emporium/README.rst

 Now your package is available for install from your emporium::

-  $ pip install -i http://mycheese/index/ Pylons
+  $ pip install -i http://mycheese/index/ MyAwesomePyPkg